tsdev/spinw/docs/pages/swplot/swplot.line.md

   (parameteric) curve.

 `lineStyle`
-: Line style, default is '-' for continuous line.
+: Line style, default value is '-' for continuous line.

 `lineWidth`
-: Line with in pt, default is 0.5.
+: Line with in pt, default value is 0.5.

 `mPatch`
 : If true, a separate patch object will be created per line